flir-cx/flir-yocto-documentation/replace-rootfs.md

 Replace rootfs
 ==============
-When _bitbake flir-image-sherlock_ has been successfully run, you should find a _flir-image-sherlock-ec201.ext4_ in sub-folder _tmp/deploy/images/ec201_<br>
+When _bitbake flir-image_ has been successfully run, you should find a _flir-image-ec201.ext4_ in sub-folder _tmp/deploy/images/ec201_<br>
 Size of file is typically **340 MB**<br>

 ### File transfer to target